 You are going to spend days installing your garage floor coating.
-Depending on the quality of the system you have chosen you will spend at least hundreds, perhaps a thousand and maybe even thousands of dollars on your garage floor coating.
-It simply makes sense to spend a little more money and a little increased time to make sure you job comes out picture perfect.
+Depending on the quality of the system you have chosen you will spend at least hundreds, perhaps a thousand, and maybe even thousands of dollars on your garage floor coating.
+It simply makes sense to spend a little more money and a little increased time to make sure your job comes out picture-perfect.

 Why use a garage floor epoxy primer?